 On Facebook, you can create job posts through your business page and, if you want, you can boost the job listing as an ad.

-However, one other effective way to hire through Facebook is looking for Facebook groups in your industry, or job searching groups, and posting about your job openings in those.
+However, one other effective way to hire through Facebook is looking for Facebook groups or job searching groups, in your industry, and posting about your job openings in those.

 Each social media platform will have different types of active users, so be sure to research and compare what kind of employee you want versus the candidate pool of social media users.